mrgenco/catalyst/README.md

-commando helps you create the short versions of your long, boring terminal commands.
+commando helps you create shorter versions of your long, boring terminal commands.
 It is a productivity tool for developers and sys. admins.

 ### Install the required dependencies